Using causal models to distinguish between neurogenesis-dependent and -independent effects on behaviour: Discussion

 \subsection{Manipulating neurogenesis often affects other relevant variables}

 If the goal of a study is only to demonstrate the effect of exercise on behaviour, then the concerns discussed herein do not apply.
-However, problems arise if the interest is in the effect of neurogenesis on behaviour, and exercise is used as a means to manipulate neurogenesis.
-Neurogenesis-independent mechanisms are not some theoretical consideration dreamt up to complicate matters, most methods of manipulating neurogenesis also affect other variables that are known to contribute to behaviour.
-For example, exercise affects spine density in the entorhinal cortex, CA1, and dentate gyrus \citep{Stranahan2007}.
+However, problems arise if the interest is in the effect of neurogenesis on behaviour, and exercise (or some other treatment) is used as a means to manipulate neurogenesis.
+Most methods of manipulating neurogenesis also affect other variables that are known (or could reasonably be expected) to contribute to behaviour (Table 1).
+For example, exercise affects spine density in the entorhinal cortex, CA1, and dentate gyrus \cite{Stranahan2007,Eadie2005}, as well as levels of synaptic proteins \cite{Hu2009}, glutamate receptors \cite{Farmer2004}, and various other genes, growth factors, and neurotransmitters in the dentate gyrus \cite{Molteni2002,Lista2010}.
 If other factors are known to be involved, it is not possible to address the question ``what is the effect of neurogenesis on behaviour'' simply by looking at the relationship between the two.
-This will lead to severely biased results if the other relevant factors (such as spine density) are not taken into account, as was demonstrated in the present study.
-Once it is known that exercise affects other aspects of the brain which might provide alternative causal explanations, future studies must take them into account (or at least rule them out as a potential contributing factor in any particular study).
-Hopefully it is clear why the almost weekly publication of studies that demonstrate that some method of manipulating neurogenesis is associated with some behavioural task adds nothing to our understanding of how neurogenesis contributes to behaviour.
-One may argue that such broad statements are not justified, given that the results of only one study were overturned.
-However, the onus is on those reporting associations between neurogenesis and behaviour to demonstrate that neurogenesis-independent mechanisms were not at work, or at least to quantify their magnitude and estimate the unique contribution that neurogenesis makes.
-For the vast majority of studies this has not been done, and there is good reason to believe that neurogenesis-independent effects play a role in many studies.
-It is possible (and indeed not difficult) to design studies with \textit{biased} effects that are consistently reproducible \citep{Rosenbaum2001}, and it is likely that this has occurred in the neurogenesis literature.
-Creer et al. noted that exercise is known to affect expression of neurotrophins, vascularisation, dendritic spine density, and synaptic plasticity, but ignored the functional consequences of this when interpreting the results.
-To understand the seriousness of this omission, imagine if epidemiological and clinical research were conducted in such a manner: ``We found that the incidence of lung cancer was significantly higher in the group with occupational exposure to asbestos (p $<$ 0.05).
-By the way, this group tended to smoke quite a bit too''.
-What is the relevance of reporting this result without adjusting for smoking status (however defined)?
-The aim is not to find a significant association and publish, it is to determine the \textit{unique contribution} of asbestos exposure to the risk of developing lung cancer, and this means taking into account other known risk factors.
+This will lead to severely biased results if the other relevant factors are not taken into account, as was demonstrated in the present study.
+Once it is known that exercise affects other aspects of the brain which might provide alternative causal explanations, future studies must take them into account, or at least rule them out as a potential contributing factor in any particular study.
+In addition to experimental manipulation, some studies use groups that naturally vary in levels of neurogenesis such as young versus old, or a disease model versus control.
+Here, neurogenesis is not manipulated directly, but clearly there are many differences between old and young brains, or in transgenic/knock-out mice versus controls that need to be ruled out.
+Importantly, anything that affects physical activity or locomotor behaviour in the home cage (e.g. a disease model, general health, age) might then influence performance on a behavioural task.